How many days do you wish to elongate your trek?

 If you already own some, then the costs reduce depending on the things you buy.

 Costs for food and accommodations

-But in standard hotels, you will get variety cuisines.
+But in standard hotels, you will get a variety of cuisines.
 But in higher altitudes, you should be very careful in choosing what you eat.
 And you must carry water purifiers for your health reasons.

 And in peak seasons you may often run out of rooms and may need to share rooms.
-But, during off-seasons, the lodges are quite empty and you can demand extra blankets for the nights too.
+But, during off-seasons, the lodges are quite empty, and you can demand extra blankets for the nights too.

 Costs for independent trekkers

 If you go on independent treks, then it is the cheapest method.
 For this trek, you do not have to spend on guides, guides-porters.
 You spend only on accommodation, meals, drinks, permits, and flights.

 Also, you can reduce the flight cost if you walk the classic trek- trek from Jiri to Everest.

 As per your budget, this is an effective way to trek as you can walk free and reduce your travel cost.
 But it is better to travel in groups or with travel guides for security reasons.

 Across the trek route, you need to pay around $2-$5 to charge your electronic devices.
 While in remote places, the price may vary.